baitsart/voice-commands/voice_commands/v-c LANGS/README-en.md

 		 or « v-c -add "action name" », or « v-c -add "action name=one call method;another call method" Separating between NAME and ORDER with =.
 And between ORDERS, with ;
-v-c -v		Print the program version. v-c -h		Show instructions README file. v-c --help	Show this message
+v-c -tr		Translate some new action, if you not translated yet. v-c -v		Print the program version. v-c -h		Show instructions README file. v-c --help	Show this message